What is it?

-In Australia, there is a strong culture of streaming in schools, even though it can detrimental to, and has not been adequately shown to considerably improve, student achievement.
+In Australia, there is a strong culture of streaming in schools, even though it has not been adequately shown to considerably improve student achievement, and some research suggests it can actually be detrimental.
 In Australian schools, the most common practice is setting.
 This is where streaming occurs for only a few classes, commonly literature and numeracy classes, without explicit targeting and rearranging.
-With this method of streaming, the impact is less visible.
 An Australian study that examined the effect of streaming for primary students in New South Wales found a zero to negative effect on student outcomes.
-Click here for a summary of the Australasian based research on setting or streaming.

 How secure is the evidence?

 The evidence on setting and streaming has accumulated over at least 50 years and there are a large number of experimental studies.
 The conclusions on the impact of setting and streaming are relatively consistent across different evidence reviews.
 However, most of the reviews present relatively basic analysis.
 They do not explore whether effects vary between different types of study and different interventions and the evidence base would benefit from new reviews which address these issues in more depth.
 Overall, the evidence is rated as limited.